SharifAIChallenge/AIC21-Client-Java/README.md

 # AIC21-Client-Java
-- Create a jar file after update
+- Create a jar file after inserting your code in AI.java
-  - `worker.jar` for your worker code
-  - `soldier.jar` for your soldier code

-- put the outputs in `client/` directory besides `server.jar`
+- Use your jar file address when running server with `--first-team` or `--second-team` args.